Pudendal Nerve Entrapment Syndrome: Under diagnosed and inappropriately treated

 - The three last branches of the pudendal nerve terminate in the ischioanal fossa.

-- One branch that terminates at the ischioanal fossa or ischiorectal fossa as it is sometimes referred is the anal/rectal branch.
+- One branch that terminates at the ischioanal fossa or ischiorectal fossa as it is sometimes referred to is the anal/rectal branch.
 The ischioanal fossa is an area that controls the muscles of the anal canal (which is why some patients have complaints of constipation or inability to eliminate) including the external sphincter muscle.

 Sensitivity or pain problems in the penis or clitoris